The ear is made up of three different sections that work together to collect sounds

 the eardrum, or tympanic membrane, a thin piece of tissue stretched tight across the

 ear canal.
-Sounds hit the eardrum, making it move.
+Sounds hit the eardrum, causing it to move.

 This movement leads to vibrations of three very small bones in the middle ear known

-the malleus (pronounced: MAH-lee-us) ("hammer"), which is attached to
+the malleus (MAH-lee-us) ("hammer"), which is attached to the eardrum

-the incus (pronounced: IN-kus) ("anvil"), which is attached to the malleus
+the incus (IN-kus) ("anvil"), which is attached to the malleus

 To hear properly, the pressure on both sides of your eardrum must be equal.
 When

 you go up or down in elevation, the air pressure changes and you may feel a popping